-Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults with major depressive disorder (MDD) and other psychiatric disorders in short-term studies.
+Antidepressants increased the risk compared to placebo of suicidal thinking and behavior in children, adolescents, and young adults with major depressive disorder (MDD) and other psychiatric disorders in short-term studies.
 Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
-Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors; this risk must be balanced with the clinical need.
-Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
+The use of trazodone hydrochloride or any other antidepressant in a child, adolescent, or young adult must balance this risk with the clinical need.
+Closely monitor patients of all ages for clinical worsening, suicidality, or unusual changes in behavior.
 Families and caregivers should be advised of the need for close observation and communication with the prescriber.
 Not approved for pediatric use .

 Commonly used brand name(s)